Rozdil

-Rozdil (Розділ) is an urban-type settlement in Stryi Raion of Lviv Oblast in Ukraine.
+Rozdil (Розділ) is a rural settlement in Stryi Raion of Lviv Oblast in Ukraine.
 It is located close to the right bank of the Dniester.
 Rozdil belongs to Novyi Rozdil urban hromada, one of the hromadas of Ukraine.
 Population:

+History

 Until 18 July 2020, Rozdil belonged to Mykolaiv Raion.
 The raion was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Lviv Oblast to seven.
 The area of Mykolaiv Raion was merged into Stryi Raion.